 What Happens If My Coverage Stops?

 Insurance Panda advises you to prevent lapses in auto insurance coverage.
 Insurance companies have grace periods for non-payment.
 In the event of an accident, you are uninsured.
 If you don’t have insurance, you’re solely liable for any harm you cause.
 Continued coverage would also result in higher premiums.
-A lapse in coverage affects your insurance rate significantly.
+A gap in coverage affects your insurance rate significantly.
 High-risk customers often have coverage gaps, and they pay higher premiums.
 If you have five years of continuous coverage, you may pay up to $216 less than someone with gaps in coverage.
 So, get insurance for your new car as soon as possible.

 Insurance Grace Periods